9812u49823juhre/Great/Home.md

 Much of DuckDuckGo is closed source, but a growing portion is [open](http://github.com/duckduckgo).
 We don't think it is right to ask volunteers to contribute to closed source, so what we propose here will also be open.

 In any case, you can reach us at open@duckduckgo.com.
 We're happy to answer your questions, or help you figure out something useful to work on.
 We would like to ensure the shortest path to making what you want to develop go live.
+We'd also love feedback on how to improve our open-source documentation, organization and integration processes.

 ### Zero-click Info